-SEO Will Help You to Connect
+SEO for Nonprofits Will Help You to Connect

-SEO can help people who don’t know you and have an affinity for your cause find you.
+SEO for nonprofits can help people who don’t know you and have an affinity for your cause find you.
 When you understand what keywords are searched and use them, you can attract people to your organization.
 These are people who self-selected as interested in your mission, so they are likely prospects.
 This is how you keep new donors, volunteers or program participants flowing into your organization.

 SEO Tends to Increase Online Donations